flvent-englishman/IFR/README.md

 * For YouTube links, most should work (except for videos with embed disabled) but if they don't just go to that YouTube video via the internet.

 ## 💻 | For Developers
-My code is pretty much always open source and anyone can copy it, so if you see something you can improve tell me on Discord @thereallyreal!
+My code is pretty much always open source and anyone can copy it, so if you see something you can improve tell me on Discord at 'thereallyreal'!

 ### 📝 To-Do
 1. Make the UI better looking.